My Bare-Minimum Site

 Direct download link- unifuzz64.dll

-Place the file in the
+Place the dll file in the "C:\Users\Me\dev\SQL" folder.

 The database loads and the tables displayed at the left side.
-The root entry is TEST, the name of the database file.

 Right click the TEST top level entry, and select the "Load Extension" command.